LUKEDUDE97/LUKEDUDE97.github.io/_posts/2023-12-29-a-note-for-setting-this-static-documentary-site.md

 ---
 layout: post
-title: A Note for Setting This Static Ddocumentary Ssite
+title: A Note for Setting This Static Documentary Site
 date: 2023-12-29 16:39 +0100

-categories: [Eins Project, Random Log]
+categories:
+- Eins Project
+- Random Log
-tags: [Jekyll, Bundle, Github]
+tags:
+- Jekyll
+- Bundle
+- Github
 pin: true
+post_description: This is a short note to record the detailed guidance on how to set and upgrade this site.
 ---

 ## Prerequisites